MonsterMMORPG/Pokemon-Go-Bot/README.md

 - I suggest putting different poke stop locations in a close range area like 5 km radius or 10
 - Do not worry, it will not jump but walk to the next location with the speed you have defined in your app settings
 - Start location file is saved in <b>App.config</b> under <b>RocketAPI.Console project</b>

+## Multiple Instance Farming
+- For multiple instance farming, copy entire debug folder and paste it into another folder
+- Each time you made changes, do the same operation for changes to be updated
+- It will not ask you to enter your password everytime you update the app :) So don't worry to make changes

 ## What is lack?
 - Still cannot incubate eggs